Welcome to MyBoard

 We are looking for skilled professionals and entrepreneurs to give inspiration and advice to pioneering business women.
 Mentors can be women or men, and should have seven or more years of relevant work experience.
 Mentors must be committed to the goals of the program and willing and able to share their time by actively participating in five MyBoard meetings with their mentee.
 Successful participation will also require some time for meeting preparation and follow-up.
-In addition, mentors are encouraged to attend three workshops to be held during the program year on topics designed to be of interest to both mentors and mentees.

 Using interactive technology, MyBoard enables mentors to volunteer their time in a flexible, convenient way.
 As many as four of your five MyBoard meetings with your mentee will use a video conference format.

 Skill-sharing, training, networking and an opportunity to give back

 Here are the top ten reasons to become a MyBoard mentor: